 - 1) Both projects propose same GHG mitigation measure: The proposed GHG mitigation measure under both projects is coal extraction from the mine's waste heaps.
-This will prevent greenhouse gas emissions into the atmosphere during combustion of the heaps and will contribute an additional amount of coal, without the need for mining. - 2) Both projects are implemented within the same country in the same time period: The proposed project and identified comparable project are both located in Ukraine.
-The time interval between the start of two projects is less than 1 year, therefore meets the criteria of Article 12 (b) "Guidance on Criteria for Baseline Setting and Monitoring", Version 03. - 3) Both projects utilize similar technology: The technology utilized by the proposed project and identified comparable project is similar.
+This will prevent greenhouse gas emissions into the atmosphere during combustion of the heaps and will contribute an additional amount of coal, without the need for mining. - 2) Both projects are implemented within the same country: The proposed project and identified comparable project are both located in Ukraine. - 3) Both projects utilize similar technology: The technology utilized by the proposed project and identified comparable project is similar.
 In both projects the waste heap is dismantled using standard loaders and bulldozers From dumps the material is sent to a site of sorting.
 In both projects there is sorting complex, in which the division c of arbonaceous rocks into fractions by vibrating occur.
 Small fraction at both projects is used for subsequent combustion in local boiler and power station.
-Therefore, both technologies are similar.
+Therefore, both technologies are similar. - 4) Both projects have similar scale: Both projects are large scale JI projects.
+Both projects process waste heaps of comparable scale.
+The proposed and comparable projects consist of one site that will operate during all project period.
+The scale of extracted coal is limited by content of coal in the dump and the size of the dump and doesn't exceed 50 % for the proposed and compared projects in both projects the quantity of sorted small fraction is ranging from $400\ 000$ to $550\ 000$ tonnes per year (see Table 19) and differ by no more than 50%.

-34 http://ji.unfccc.int/JIITLProject/DB/XVX9ELI01AGMGKLB08FLJMB3K1X8MM/details
+35 http://ji.unfccc.int/JIITLProject/DB/XVDE1L6O88BNKAKN29NAZ3WEDEPDSU/details